 2 WAYS TO TEACH AND LEARN MATHS

-Richard R Skemp believed that children could learn intelligently from a young age.
+Richard Skemp believed that children could learn intelligently from a young age.

-He defined two ways of teaching and learning which he called Instrumental Understanding and Relational Understanding.
-The attached paper by Skemp explains this much better than we can, but to summarise:
+He defined two ways of teaching and learning Mathematics which he called Instrumental and Relational.
+The Research paper by Skemp explains this much better than we can, but to summarise Research Summary

-Instrumental understanding means a child knows a rule or procedure, and has the ability to use it.
+Instrumental means a child knows a rule or procedure, and has the ability to use it.